AutoArc/AutoArc/README.md

 ### Usage

-To use `AutoArc`, run the script from the command line, specifying the necessary arguments.
+To use `AutoArc`, run the script from the command line(After cloning the code repository, please unzip the  [enre.zip](Method/AutoArc/lib/enre.zip) file in its directory), specifying the necessary arguments.
 Here is a breakdown of the available arguments:

 ```less
 usage: AutoArc.bat [-d DIRETORY] [-r ARCHTECTURE_VIOLATION_RULE] [-p PROJECT_NAME] [-t PROJECT_TYPe]